Independence High School (Tennessee): Club sports

 Additionally, IHS competes in several non-TSSAA club sports: hockey, ultimate frisbee, lacrosse, rugby, and swimming.
 Several of these club sports are joint ventures with other nearby schools.

 Activities

 Forensics

 The speech and debate team is in both the National Forensic League and the Tennessee High School Speech and Drama League.
 They compete throughout Tennessee and consistently place in the State Championship tournament in a variety of events.
-The team successfully qualified students for the National Forensic League national competition in both 2009 and 2011.
+The team qualified students for the National Forensic League national competition in both 2009 and 2011.
 Independence Debate made its debut on the national debate circuit in January 2012 at Emory University's Barkley Forum.